luco2018/Intel-HPC-Container/containers/lammps/README.md

 ***
 > PS: Note that the following prerequisites must be fulfilled before running the container:

-  - Intel Xeon processor E5 based system or cluster.
+  - Intel® Xeon® Gold family system or cluster.
 Cloud or bare metal

   - Singularity must be installed and operational